pratheeksh/Deep-Image-Search-Engine/README.md

 ```
 and navigate to the port that the frontend is listening on (this will be printed to standard out once everything has started up).

+Note
+The initial run from the root directory would take  a couple of minutes, because the pretrained Alexnet model has to get downloaded from the pytorch website and get pickled to alocal directory.
+Subsequent startups would load the pickled model file.

 ## Getting flickr data

 flickr_scaper.py parses the XML files available a part of the MVSO dataset, checks if an image exists for a datapoint, and if it does, downloads the images and saves the metadat